 Residents learn to manage common ambulatory problems under the supervision and guidance of faculty preceptors.
 After residents have matched into the Traditional Medicine Program, they will have the opportunity to rank their preference for a primary continuity clinic at one of a variety of high-quality sites where they will be the primary provider for a panel of patients over their 3 years of training.
-Currently there are 4 ambulatory opportunities for residents to choose from:
+All the Ambulatory opportunities for our residents are listed below.

 - The VA Connecticut Healthcare System (VACHS) Primary Care Firm System: A significant number of residents also care for patients in the VA Connecticut Healthcare System’s primary care clinics at the West Haven campus.
 In addition to the typical medical conditions seen in primary care, the VA clinics provide exposure to a population of patients with unique health issues related to their service in the military.
 To supplement the primarily male patient panel that residents care for at this site, residents also spend afternoons in the Women’s Clinic at the VA hospital, which cares for women veterans and a select number of male veterans’ spouses.

 - The VA Connecticut Healthcare System (VACHS) Center of Excellence (COE) in Primary Care Education: A handful of residents will participate in this team-based, patient-centered care teaching model.
 The COE is unique in that it involves dedicated clinical care months (in place of elective time) that include learning, implementing, and practicing inter-professional collaboration, health policy, leadership, and quality improvement, which are necessary skills to function in today’s health care system.
 The patient population served is identical to that in the VA Primary Care Firm System.